 Bernardsville, NJ 07924

-General operating support to further natural resource protection through active stewardship, meaningful public policy changes, land protection and Delaware River Watershed preservation.
+General operating support to further natural resource protection through stewardship, public policy advocacy, and leadership of coalitions advancing land preservation and Delaware River watershed protection.

 New Jersey Audubon (NJA) is a privately supported, 501(c)(3) non-profit, statewide membership organization with nearly 18,000 members.
 In carrying out its mission, NJA serves the more than 8.9 million state residents as well as millions of visitors who appreciate our ecological treasures.
 Founded in 1897 and one of the oldest Audubon societies, NJA is independent of the National Audubon Society.
 Its mission is to connect people with nature and steward the nature of today for the people of tomorrow.
 New Jersey Audubon fosters environmental awareness and a conservation ethic among New Jersey's citizens; protects New Jersey's birds, mammals, other animals, and plants, especially endangered and threatened species; and promotes preservation of New Jersey's valuable natural habitats.
 NJA carries out its mission through conservation, stewardship, education, and research.